Akashbellary/Frontend-Backend-Projects/Candy Crush/candy-crush-clone-react-master/README.md

 # About the project

 This Candy Crush game is clone version of one of the most downloaded and most played game, "Candy Crush".
 This project is one of my solo project.
 And building this game gave me alot of knowledge.
-I project will be interesting to you too.
+This project will be interesting to you too.

 ## Tools and Libraries Used